jetdeploy/documentation/docs/source/message-brokers.md

 - __Storage size__

-  Define the initial max storage size of the database
+  Define the initial max storage capacity of the instance

 ```{note}
 Connection and authentication data (e.g. host, port, username, password and management console) will be visible in the detail page after database creation success.